medusajs/nextjs-starter-medusa/README.md

 3.  **Start developing.**

-     You are now ready to start the project up.
+     You are now ready to start up your project.

     ```shell
     yarn dev